 We have tried to both streamline and keep costs to a minimum for you the festival goer this year.

-These passes will provide you entry to ALL workshops and the Gala Afternoon Concert for the day your pass is valid.
+The Saturday pass will provide you entry to ALL workshops and the Saturday Gala Afternoon Concert.

 For the non playing ukulele enthusiast, the vast majority of the festival is free to enjoy.
-However, the 3pm concert on both days are ticketed events.
-To cater to your interest, there is also a $15 concert ticket available online and at the door on the day.
+However, the 4pm concert on Saturday is a ticketed event.
+To cater to your interest, there is also a $20 concert ticket available online and at the door on the day.

 There is no need to book into workshops beforehand.
 You have a Day Pass – go to one workshop, go to more than one, you are welcome to make up your mind on the day.